 In order to get the right stride as you are pedaling, all air bikes feature seats that adjust up and down.
 But, if you are a bigger or smaller person, this does not help with your arm strokes.

-If you fall outside of the range of the average physique, look for a model that offers horizontal seat adjustments.
+If you fall outside of the range of the average physique, look for a model that offers horizontal seat adjustments as well as high-density foam seats for extra comfort.
+For the most part, all of the bikes that we pick already have adjustable seats.

 Due to the broad range of air bikes available on the market, you might have a tough time choosing the perfect model for your needs.